 - Goku, Krillin, and Yamcha in Dragon Ball all still wear the Turtle School uniform out of respect for Master Roshi, despite far, far surpassing him.
 Roshi's rival Crane doesn't get this and accuses them of being his puppets.

 - In Ghost in the Shell: Stand Alone Complex, Batou's combat knife and his eye implants mark him out as a former ranger.
 This comes in handy when the Big Bad sends some after him, and he simply shows them his face so they decide to trust him.

 - Isaac McDougal in Fullmetal Alchemist: Brotherhood is still wearing his Amestrian Army uniform.
-Given that most of his issues stem from what he did in Ishbal under Amestrian orders, this is understandable.
+Given that most of his issues stem from what he did in Ishbal under Amestrian orders and from discovering that Amestris's problems go far deeper than mere bloodlust on the part of the leadership, this is understandable.
 He repeatedly tries to get other soldiers—Kimblee, Roy, Armstrong—onto his side as well.

 - Mobile Suit Gundam SEED: The main cast members continue wearing their old uniforms (Earth Alliance for the Archangel's crew, ZAFT colours for the Eternal's, Athrun and Dearka) after they side with Lacus and the Three Ships Alliance, since they aren't part of their old formal military forces anymore.
 In Mobile Suit Gundam SEED Destiny, the Archangel's crew switch to ORB uniforms, but Terminal's engineers and pilots (primarily made up of defectors from the PLANTs) still wear ZAFT Uniforms.